Skip advert

 Check your car’s handbook for the location of the cruise control buttons as they differ from vehicle to vehicle.
 They are often found in an easy-to-access location, such as on the steering wheel or column stalk, to make them quick and safe to use.

-The system can be overridden by pressing on the brake pedal, so you should keep your foot close to the brake in case of emergencies.
+The system can be overridden at any time by pressing on the brake pedal, so you should keep your foot close to the brake in case of emergencies.
 There may be differences in controls between different manufacturers, so always read your car’s handbook first.
 Some typical cruise control buttons include:

 • On/off: This activates the system, but probably won’t hold you at your desired speed.
 Turning it on will almost always be accompanied by a dashboard light.